LUX Selection panel

 Honorary President of the LUX European Audience Film Award, Chair of the European Film Academy

-Mike Downey is an Irish film producer and activist who founded the Dublin- and London-based independent production house Film and Music Entertainment (F&ME) in 2000 .
-To date he has production credits for nearly 100 feature films.
+Mike Downey is an Irish film producer and activist who founded the Dublin and London based independent production house Film and Music Entertainment (F&ME) in 2000.
+To date, he has credits on over 100 feature films.

-In his relatively short career as a film producer he has worked with the likes of Peter Greenaway, Agnieszka Holland, Julien Temple, Pawel Pawlikowski, Andrzej Jakimowski, Juraj Jakubisko, Friðrik Þór Friðriksson, Michel Franco and Stephen Daldry, as well as a multitude of other directors the length and breadth of Europe, South America, Africa and India.
+In his relatively short career as a film producer, he has worked with the likes of Peter Greenaway, Agnieszka Holland, Julien Temple, Pawel Pawlikowski, Calin Peter Netzer, Andrzej Jakimowski, Juraj Jakubisko, Friðrik Þór Friðriksson, Michel Franco and Stephen Daldry, as well as a multitude of other directors spanning the length and breadth of Europe, South America, Africa and India.

-His recent work as a film maker has included projects with novelists of legendary stature such as the great James Ellroy, the late Günter Grass, and Thomas Keneally (Schindler’s List).
-He has also worked with Colm Tóibín, Ida writer Rebecca Lenckiewicz, VICE Group founder and CEO Shane Smith, as well as diverse directors such as Volker Schlöndorff, Mohsen Makhmalbaf and Julien Temple.
+His recent work as a film-maker has included projects working alongside legendary novelists such as the great James Ellroy, the late Günter Grass and Thomas Keneally (Schindler’s List).
+He has also worked with Colm Tóibín, Ida writer Rebecca Lenckiewicz, VICE Group founder and CEO Shane Smith, as well as different directors such as Volker Schlöndorff, Mohsen Makhmalbaf and Oliver Hirschbiegel.

-In addition to his multiple box office successes, Mike’s productions have received over 250 awards, including from most major film festivals, such as Cannes, Berlin, Toronto, Sundance, San Sebastian, Tokyo and many more.
+In addition to his multiple box office successes, Mike’s productions have received over 250 awards, including from most major film festivals, including Cannes, Berlin, Toronto, Sundance, San Sebastian, Tokyo and many more.

 Downey has been a board member of the European Film Academy for almost 20 years and, after six years as Deputy Chair, he was elected Chair in 2020, serving alongside former President Wim Wenders and current President Agnieszka Holland.
-In 2006, he was voted on to the Council of the British Academy of Film and Television Arts (BAFTA) and in 2008, he was elected to the BAFTA Film Committee.
-In 2020 he re-joined the BAFTA Council.
-Downey is also a trustee of the White Ribbon Alliance, a major global organisation which aims to reduce childbirth mortality levels in the developing world, as well as the co-founder of the International Coalition for Film Makers at Risk (ICFR) a charitable foundation which advocates for and acts in solidarity with filmmakers at risk all over the world.
+In 2006, he was voted onto the Council of the British Academy of Film and Television Arts (BAFTA) and in 2008, he was elected to the BAFTA Film Committee.
+In 2020, he re-joined the BAFTA Council.
+Downey is also a trustee of the White Ribbon Alliance, a major global organisation which aims to reduce childbirth mortality levels in the developing world, and a co-founder and board member of the International Coalition for Filmmakers at Risk (ICFR), a charitable foundation which acts as an advocate for and in solidarity with film-makers at risk all over the world.

-He has served on over 20 international juries at film festivals worldwide including the Sarajevo Film Festival, Rio de Janeiro International Film Festival, Cottbus International Film Festival, Warsaw International Film Festival, Istanbul Film Festival, Montreal International Film Festival, Motovun Film Festival, Sofia International Film Festival, Transylvania International Film Festival, Krakow International Film Festival and Zagreb International Film Festival, where a retrospective of his work at F&ME was held in 2009.
+He has served on over 20 international juries at film festivals worldwide, including the Sarajevo Film Festival, the Rio de Janeiro International Film Festival, the Cottbus International Film Festival, the Warsaw International Film Festival, the Istanbul Film Festival, the Montreal International Film Festival, the Motovun Film Festival, the Sofia International Film Festival, the Transylvania International Film Festival, the Krakow International Film Festival and the Zagreb International Film Festival, where a retrospective of his work at F&ME was held in 2009.

 In 2014, he was named Producer of the Decade at the Fort Lauderdale International Film Festival, joining the two previous laureates, Ed Pressman and Robert Evans.
-A tribute to his work as a producer was also held at the 2015 Prague Film Festival.
+There was also a tribute to his work as a producer at the 2015 Prague Film Festival.
+In addition, he received the Kristian Lifetime Achievement Award from Prague in 2021 and in 2023 in Reykjavik, he received the inaugural lifetime achievement award from the Icelandic film industry for his contributions to international cinema.

-He divides his time between wherever he is shooting his latest movie and London, Dublin and Istria.
+He divides his time between Istria, Dublin and wherever he is shooting his latest movie.

 Margje De Koning